 The two Bugatti Vitesse’s on display show a new color scheme, and Bugatti perfected carbon construction.
 The Bronze-colored Vitesse is finished with carbon components n the rear and the cowlings, roof frames, and the A-pillars.
 To add a level of contrast to this royal bronze shade, the side panels stretching from the front to the rear air intake grilles have been painted in a brown ‘Fire Finch’ tone.
 This provides what Bugatti is calling a ‘Ying & Yang’ composition.
 To add a bit of whimsy and youth to these distinguished colors, Bugatti decided to go with a combination of Dark Brown and Burnt Orange for the interiors.
 The Bronze Vitesse costs 1.95 million Euros ($2.5 million).

-The third Vitesse has been left bare to show of the fully composed carbon fiber body.
+The third Vitesse has been left bare to show the fully composed carbon fiber body.
 The brake calipers and exterior mirror housing have been finished in blue to provide a bright contrast to the stark black exterior.
 The roof trim and grille have been finished in polished aluminum.
-The interiors compliment the monochrome exteriors in a combination of Beluga Black and brown Gaucho leather.
+The interiors complement the monochrome exteriors in a combination of Beluga Black and brown Gaucho leather.